Wednesday, June 24, 2009

 Two drain pipes leave the cabin - one for sinks and the other from the shower.

-via a handful of connectors in order to size down from 2-inch pipe to plastic 1-inch tube.
+Those metal pipes connect to plastic tubing via a handful of connectors in order to size down from 2-inch pipe to plastic 1-inch tube.

 Those 2 tubes run into the first 18 gallon plastic tub through drilled, torched and caulked connections, the water spilling into soil (submerged), then draining down through mulch and gravel.